 Reuters reports that a U.S. bankruptcy judge who oversaw the car company’s bankruptcy in 2009 is now encouraging settlement talks between GM and plaintiffs who may bring claims related to the faulty ignition switches.
 However, it remains to be seen whether GM will voluntarily agree to compensate those affected.

-Those who believe they have suffered harm due to defects that have prompted these recalls or due to any other product flaws should consult with an experienced attorney in order to learn more about their rights and options.
+Those who believe they have suffered harm due to defects that have prompted these recalls or due to any other product flaws should consult with an experienced personal injury attorney in order to learn more about their rights and options.